 Action Plan.
 Peñasco Independent School District will continue to meet with tribal council to discuss budgets and policies and procedures.
-PISD will continue to encourage parents to attend PAC meetings.
+PISD will continue to encourage parents to attend PTO and PAC meetings as well as leadership committees and councils.

 Indigenous Research, Evaluation, and Curricula: